A Blessing in Disguise? DeFi Exploits and Short-Horizon Responses in U.S. Commercial Paper Spreads: Reduced-Form IV Calibration and Endogeneity Analysis

 \subsection{Addressing the Magnitude Critique}

-A central skepticism regarding our findings concerns the economic magnitude: \textit{How can a DeFi outflow of $\sim \$360$ million drive a 2--3 basis point change in a trillion-dollar funding market?}
+A central skepticism regarding our findings concerns the economic magnitude: \textit{How can a DeFi outflow drive a 2--3 basis point change in a much larger funding market?}

 We argue that this critique relies on a comparison to the stock of the total market, whereas price formation is determined by the marginal flow in specific segmented markets.
-Our estimated multiplier of $-2.73$ bps per $\$100$ million is likely driven by three microstructure frictions:
+The IV point estimate of about $-27.3$ bps per \$1 billion of fitted outflow (equivalently, about $-2.73$ bps per \$100 million) is more naturally interpreted in light of three microstructure features:

 \begin{description} \item[Market Segmentation:] While the total US commercial paper market exceeds \$1.2 trillion, Prime MMFs are restricted by SEC Rule 2a-7 to hold only Tier-1 (AA-rated) assets.
 The outstanding volume of Tier-1 Non-Financial Commercial Paper---the specific asset class in question---is significantly smaller, often hovering around \$200--\$300 billion.